CDCgov/covid19-forecast-hub/README.md

 The Wednesday release of this dataset is available on `data.cdc.gov` at [NSSP Emergency Department Visit trajectories](https://data.cdc.gov/Public-Health-Surveillance/NSSP-Emergency-Department-Visit-Trajectories-by-St/rdmq-nq56/about_data), and the Hub's weekly target data updates are built from it.
 These data underlie the percentage ED visits reported on the PRISM Data Channel's [Respiratory Activity Levels page](https://www.cdc.gov/respiratory-viruses/data/index.html) (refreshed every Friday).
 The data represent the information available as of Wednesday morning through the previous Saturday.
 For example, the most recent data available as of the 2025-06-11 release were for the week ending 2025-06-07.

-### Sunset Of `latest.parquet`
+### `latest.parquet` will be removed on 2026-10-12

+Before Wednesday `data.cdc.gov` releases of this dataset were routine, the Hub provided a Wednesday release at [`auxiliary-data/nssp-raw-data/latest.parquet`](auxiliary-data/nssp-raw-data). `latest.parquet` has a slightly different schema from the `data.cdc.gov` release, but all columns corresponding to forecast targets are identical.

-The copy of this dataset kept in the [`auxiliary-data/nssp-raw-data`](auxiliary-data/nssp-raw-data) directory as `latest.parquet` will be removed from this repository on `2026-10-12`.
-It is being removed, rather than no longer updated, so that it cannot be used by mistake once out of date.
+We plan to remove `latest.parquet` on `2026-10-12`.
+We are removing it rather than no longer updating it so that it cannot be used by mistake once out of date.
+Please migrate any workflows that use it to point at the `data.cdc.gov` endpoint prior to `2026-10-12`.

 ## Dates and Deadlines
 The Challenge Period is rolling.